dacorvo/onnx_integer/README.md

                         --test-batch-size 1000
 ```

-Once converted, the model can be sued for inference on the MNIST test set.
+Once converted, the model can be used for inference on the MNIST test set.

 ```
 python onnx_mnist.py --model mnist_cnn_quantized.onnx \